 Corps de ballet

 Vittorio was born in Treviso, Italy.
-He was trained at La Scala in Milano and at the Ballet Academy/Heinz-Bosl-Stiftung in Munich.
+He trained at the Accademia della Scala in Milan and at the Ballet Academy/Heinz-Bosl-Stiftung in Munich.

 In 2002 he became member of the Bavarian State Ballet in Munich.

 Solo part in Six Dances (J. Kylián)